IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group_manager_action.rst

 Parameters
 ----------

+  instance_group (True, str, None)
+    (Required for new resource) instance group ID

+  name (False, str, None)
+    instance group manager action name

+  run_at (False, str, None)
+    The date and time the scheduled action will run.

+  instance_group_manager (True, str, None)
+    (Required for new resource) Instance group manager ID of type scheduled

   cron_spec (False, str, None)
     The cron specification for a recurring scheduled action.
 Actions can be applied a maximum of one time within a 5 min period.

-  instance_group_manager (True, str, None)
-    (Required for new resource) Instance group manager ID of type scheduled

-  run_at (False, str, None)
+  max_membership_count (False, int, None)
-    The date and time the scheduled action will run.
+    The maximum number of members in a managed instance group

   min_membership_count (False, int, 1)